AmaniEzz/union-type-prisma/README.md

   })
 ```

-We also included a complete example [here](https://github.com/AmaniEzz/union-type-prisma/tree/master/solution1) on how to use **Multiple Foreign keys approach** to work around the Prisma lack of union type support with a **GraphQL** layer to that contains actual union types.
+We also included a complete example [here](https://github.com/AmaniEzz/union-type-prisma/tree/master/solution1) on how to use **Multiple Foreign keys approach** to work around the Prisma lack of union type support with a **GraphQL** layer that contains actual union types.

 ---